Bad Boys II

-Bad Boys II is a 2003 American action comedy film directed by Michael Bay, produced by Jerry Bruckheimer, and the sequel to the 1995 film Bad Boys, in addition to the second film in the Bad Boys film series.
+Bad Boys II is a 2003 American action comedy film directed by Michael Bay and produced by Jerry Bruckheimer, from a screenplay written by Ron Shelton and Jerry Stahl, and a story by Shelton and the writing team of Cormac Wibberley and Marianne Wibberley.
+It serves as the sequel to the 1995 film Bad Boys, in addition to being the second film in the Bad Boys film series.
 Martin Lawrence, Will Smith, Theresa Randle, and Joe Pantoliano reprise their roles from the previous film, and they are joined by new cast members including Jordi Mollà, Gabrielle Union, and Peter Stormare.
 The film follows detectives Marcus Burnett and Mike Lowrey investigating the flow of illegal drugs going into Miami.

-The film was released on July 18, 2003, by Sony Pictures Releasing under the Columbia Pictures label.
-It received generally negative reviews from critics; however, it performed well commercially, grossing $273 million worldwide, becoming the tenth-highest-grossing film of 2003.
+The film was released on July 18, 2003, by Sony Pictures Releasing.
+It received generally negative reviews from critics; however, it performed well commercially, grossing $273.3 million worldwide against a $130 million budget, becoming the tenth-highest-grossing film of 2003.
 Two sequels, Bad Boys for Life and Bad Boys: Ride or Die, were released in 2020 and 2024, respectively.